isabella232/epsagon-ruby/README.md

 ### Custom traces:

-Since Epsagon for ruby is based on [Opentelemetry](https://github.com/open-telemetry/opentelemetry-ruby), opentelemetry features can be used to trace custom tasks:
+Since Epsagon for Ruby is based on [Opentelemetry](https://github.com/open-telemetry/opentelemetry-ruby), opentelemetry features can be used to trace custom tasks:

 ```ruby
 require 'epsagon'